 There are many reasons for low mood and lethargy, but one of those can be a sign of type 2 diabetes – that is from eating lots of foods containing carbs and sugar.
-We all know how easy it is when on holiday to forget our diets and choose those sugary drinks, ice-creams and chips, to name a few!

 Dr Matteo Ria, Senior Clinical Psychologist at Pall Mall Medical said: “Low mood and lethargy at the end of Summer is common, but not always caused by mental health issues.
 Changing your eating habits and consuming fewer carbs can break the cycle of suffering from low self-esteem or mood when there is a dietary cause.
 Most patients cannot believe how much better they feel after just a few weeks of dietary change.”